Skip to content

 This script will ask a few questions to customize the setup:

-Where would you like to install Orchid ORM?
+Where to install Orchid ORM?

 Here you can choose how timestamps will be returned from a database: as a string, as a number, or as a Date object.